Zainab-Kalief/algo-practice-questions/README.md

 - Linked List (coming soon)
 - Binary Search Trees (coming soon)

+The algorithms have been broken down into different levels of complexities; beginner, intermediate and advanced.

 > NOTE: Change the `Watch` icon option on this repo to `All Activity` to receive notifications when more questions are added in the future.

 ![alt text](./github-watch-icon.png)